mkipnis/qldds/README.md

 ``` bash
 $ ./run_test.pl
 ```
+#
 ### Swaptions
 #### Scenario:

-MarketDataPublisher publishes updates on the volatility surface and market data components of a swap curve.
-Curve Market Data consists of Deposits, FRAs and SwapRates.
+MarketDataPublisher publishes updates on swaption vol surface and market data components of an underlying swap curve.
+Curve components consists of Deposits, FRAs and SwapRates.
 Two Swaption calculators consume volatility and curve data.
-Client is continuously making synchronous calls to calculators to compute NPV on the provided Swaption indicative data.
-That data consists of tenors of an option and an underlying swap, as well as curve and surface names.
-This example demonstrates the usage of OpenDDS in conjunction with CORBA
+Client is continuously publishing requests to compute
+NPV on Swaptions.
+Requests contains tenor of an option and an underlying swap, as well as curve and surface names.
+Calculators consume pricing requests, compute NPVs and break even rates, and publish results back to the client.
+Client displays results along with the name of the calculator that replied first.

 #### Configuring and Compiling:
 ``` bash
 $ $ACE_ROOT/bin/mwc.pl -type gnuace Swaptions.mwc
 $ make
 ```
+#
 ### Equity Options
 #### Scenario: